dicekeys/dicekeys-app-typescript/README.md

 ```

 ## Electron notes

-### Electron Version locking
-Electron version has a dependency on `node-hid` and as a result Electron version must first be supported by `node-hid`.

 ### macOS - Supporting Associated Domains
 Associated Domains ([see Apple's developer documentation](https://developer.apple.com/documentation/xcode/supporting-associated-domains)) establish a secure association between the domain(s) associated with the DiceKeys app (dicekeys.app) and this application package.